Michelle Obama supports Tiafoe in US Open semifinals

 Down on the U.S. Open court below, Frances Tiafoe was pleased to see he had a new fan.

-Obama had a seat in the front row behind the baseline to watch the American play Friday night in the semifinals in Arthur Ashe Stadium, giving him a thumbs-up and a shout-out when she was shown on the video screens.
+Mrs. Obama had a seat in the front row behind the baseline to watch the American play Friday night in the semifinals in Arthur Ashe Stadium, giving him a thumbs-up and a shoutout when she was shown on the video screens.

 “She sees me and she’s actually excited to see me,” Tiafoe said.